usd-wg/assets/test_assets/PrimvarInterpolation/README.md

 These follow [Renderman conventions](https://renderman.pixar.com/resources/RenderMan_20/appnote.22.html#Class%20Specifiers) for primitive variables.

-This example asset demonstrates each primvar interpolation type.
+This example asset demonstrates each primvar interpolation type on Mesh prims.
 The example was inspired by / plagiarized from a [usd-interest post by Jeremy Cowles](https://groups.google.com/g/usd-interest/c/MqYLLkp-rYA).
+These interpolation types have different meanings and behaviors on other types of geometry prims (BasisCurve, etc) - a useful further contribution to this asset would be examples and documentation of primvar interpolation with other prim types.

-# Mesh construction
+## Mesh construction

 It will be helpful to review how mesh geometry is defined in USD.
 For this example, we define a mesh with two faces: